Looking for a good translation blog?

 8. Blogging Translator

-If translation, linguistics, and freelancing interest you, make a stop here.
+If translation, linguistics, and freelancing interest you, look no further.

 Philippa Hammond is sharing her experience as a 21st-century freelancer who translates from French, Spanish, and Portuguese into English.